vuejs/vue-curated/CONTRIBUTING.md

 Having good visuals give the viewer good impression of both your package and the Vue ecosystem.

 - If you package is visual (for example a component), it should be reasonably polished and have a nice visual quality.
-- Put a screenshot in the `README.md` file so user will see how it look like at a glance.
+- Put a screenshot in the `README.md` file so user can see how it look like at a glance.

 ### Activity